jumpman-cmd/WSU-Coding-Projects/README.md

 If you have any suggestions or improvements, feel free to fork this repository and submit a pull request.
 I appreciate any feedback and contributions.

 ## Contact
-If you have any questions or need further information, you can reach me at codeks7407@gmail.com.
+If you have any questions or need further information, you can reach me at my personal email - codeks7407@gmail.com or here is my school email as well - 221274650@mywsu.ac.za.

 ### Conclusion
 This repository serves as a portfolio of my coding journey at Walter Sisulu University.
 It highlights the various programming languages and technologies I have learned and applied in my coursework.
 By uploading these projects to GitHub, I aim to showcase my skills to potential employers and collaborators.
 Additionally, it will help me stay organized and ensure that my work is securely backed up and easily accessible.